There are taco salads. And then there is this recipe for corn chip taco salad that has all the great taco salad ingredients and a corn chip crunch!

 So every other bite contains a hit of salty corn chip wonderfulness along with all the other taco salad taste sensations.

-Here’s how to make Corn Chip Taco Salad!
+Here’s how to make this recipe

-Combine the cooked meat, one head of chopped iceberg lettuce, 3 chopped tomatoes (or if you aren’t in tomato season, you might want to use a couple cups of halved cherry tomatoes – they taste good all year!) and 2 peeled and chopped avocados in large mixing bowl.
-The taco flavoring in the meat juices will serve as the “dressing” for the salad.
+Step 2: Combine the cooked meat, one head of chopped iceberg lettuce, three chopped tomatoes (or if you aren’t in tomato season, you might want to use a couple cups of halved cherry tomatoes – they taste good all year!) some shredded cheddar and two peeled and chopped avocados in large mixing bowl.

 You can, however corn chips are a little thicker and will stand up better to the other ingredients and the tossing.
 But tortilla chips will still work!
 If you have big ones, you will want to crumble them a little into bite sized pieces.